What Is Ménière Disease?

 Diagnosis

-Complementary tests such as audiometry and MRI are important to document the hearing loss and exclude conditions such as vestibular schwannoma.
+Complementary tests such as audiometry and MRI are important to document hearing loss and exclude conditions such as vestibular schwannoma.
 Audiometry frequently reveals sensorineural hearing loss in low frequencies — a relatively characteristic pattern.

 🏥AAO-HNS / Bárány Society 2015 Diagnostic Criteria